luis198327/olympics-quiz-game/README.md

  + With the use of media queries, these have been set at certain break points set at max-width.
 The site and pages respond when the screen size decreases.
 I have tested this based on the question which has the most content and longer answers as this fills the page screen more.
 All break points in a responsive page work fine down to at least 300px wide.
 Even using Chrome Tools and setting the screen as a Galaxy Fold (280px wide) seems to work perfectly fine.

+ + Having added the dropdown menu as a late change to the scope, on testing this, I decided that the Restart/Home option from the dropdown content was not needed on the index.html page.
+This is due to the fact that the page the user would be on is on the home/restart page.

 #### Validation
 I used the W3C Markup Validation Service to check the Markup and W3C CSS Validation Service to check the CSS validity of the site.
 I also used JSHint to check the functionality of my JavaScript code.
 I used these during and at the end of the project to regularly identify issues.